TechNoirBreakfastClub/johnathansmith.com/content/best-tip-for-writing-unit-tests.md

 help your testing immensely.
 It will also prevent you from testing an enormous amount of private methods (because you're doing too much)!

-Don't be like Zoolander.
-You must want it small!
+Don't be like Zoolander. *Small is good*!

 ![](/uploads/zoolander-unit-testing.gif)